YuehWenn/HSR-Fix/HSRLoader/README.md

 This starter do not use any inject or hook method to make sure your account stay safe.

 Note: HSRStarter.exe must run as Administrator.

 Note: don't put HSRStarter.exe in the same location of StarRail.exe,or it cannot work.

 Note: don't put HSRStarter.exe in the game's any directory,ACE will lock your HSRStarter.exe's privilige so it cannot work,just put it on desktop will be the easiest way.

+Note: If you do not use HSRStarter.exe to start your game,ACE will delete your d3d11.dll.

 # Troubleshoots